open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ## Shadow DOM

-The last important web component API we will look into is Shadow DOM.
+The last important web component API we will look into is shadow DOM.
 Traditionally, HTML and CSS have always been global.
 This scales pretty badly, we need to make sure that ids are unique on the page and CSS selector can get pretty complex.
 This is why many front-end frameworks offer some form of encapsulation.
-With Shadow DOM, this capability is now built into the browser.
+With shadow DOM, this capability is now built into the browser.

 The best way to visualize this is to inspect the element we created in the previous step.
 In the DOM inspector you will see that the children rendered by our element are not direct children of our element, but are wrapped inside of a shadow root: